 The Sloan’s Lake Loop is a great spot for a variety of different activities with spectacular views of the mountains.
-Whether you are looking to bird watch, enjoy a leisurely walk, or to take your dog for a stroll, Sloan’s Lake Loop has it all.
-It is a 2.6 mile loop that is great for all skill levels.
+Whether you are looking to bird watch, enjoy a leisurely walk, or take your dog for a stroll, Sloan’s Lake Loop has it all.
+It is a 2.6-mile loop that is great for all skill levels.

 TIP: Savor the Silence

 - Walking in silence is a wonderful way to enjoy your hike.
 A period of silent hiking offers you an opportunity to consciously engage your senses, relax your mind, and focus on the present moment.
 Use this as an opportunity to tune in with yourself.

 Hiking is just one of the many ways to get outdoors and enjoy nature.
 What is important is that you find what you love outdoors and do it, whether it is cloud watching, gardening, rollerblading, skateboarding, or simply walking around.